Skip to content

 Saliva: your internal buffering system

-Saliva is one of the most underappreciated protective systems in oral health.
+Saliva is one of the most under-appreciated protective systems in oral health.
 It contains bicarbonate and other buffering substances that help raise pH after an acid challenge, as well as calcium and phosphate that can be used to repair early mineral loss.
 Saliva flow increases when you chew, smell food or stay well hydrated, and it tends to decrease during sleep, periods of dehydration and some medication use.

 A healthy oral microbiome and adequate saliva flow work together.
 Microbes help shape the biofilm and local environment; saliva provides minerals and buffering.
 When either element is compromised, enamel becomes more vulnerable.
 Mouth breathing, chronic stress, smoking and certain medications can all reduce saliva quality or quantity, tilting the balance towards demineralisation.